 Listing of Special Needs Educational Workshop Events, Camps, Camp Fairs, Resources in Greater Massachusetts.
 Lists events by “All Ages” and ‘Teens and Young Adults”.
 Also has listing of School SPED PACs.
 Listing by town.

 Wealth of information on assessments, school laws, and professionals.

 A Parent’s Guide to Special Education (PDF)– published by Federation and Massachusetts Department of Education, is available in Spanish and Portuguese.

 Massachusetts Department of Education – Parents’ special education information brochures.

 Up-to-date education law, education law, and advocacy for children with disabilities.

 What you need to know about Special Education

 Sue Watson provides strategies, resources, helpful information, legislation, and ideas to support special education and meet the needs of exceptional individuals.

-Planning for Life After Special Education
+Planning for Life After Special Education (PDF)

 Online manual about what transition services are, how you can advocate for your student, how your student can learn self-advocacy skills and what services are available after leaving special education.